icrawearable/icrawearable.github.io/_schedule/session_03_invited_talk_3.md

 sequence_id: 3

 # Speaker name
-speaker: #Dhruv Batra
+speaker: Ruohan Zhang

 # Title of the event
-title: #"Robot Skill Acquisition: Where do things stand in simulation & sim2real land?"
+title: Towards Human-Centered Robotics

 # Time of the event
 time: 10:10 - 10:40